 A docent shall be entitled to participate in the teaching of his or her discipline, the supervision of students, and the examination of dissertations and theses, as well as in other University activities as agreed upon on a case-by-case basis.
+The title of docent does not constitute an employment relationship with the university, and based on title alone, the docent does not have the right to teach at the university.
+Without a separate agreement, the docent does not have the right to remuneration or benefits belonging to university personnel.
+A possible docent contract will separately agree on the forms and conditions of cooperation.
+The agreement always requires willingness from both parties.

 At the University of Helsinki, the title of docent is granted by the chancellor.
 The Faculty Council shall evaluate whether the applicant fulfils the requirements for the title of docent.